 We let our fears take control of the situation.
 Emotions ARE NOT based on facts.
 Just because we are afraid to change jobs doesn’t mean we shouldn’t.
 We make decisions based on how we feel rather than objective reality.
 People become blinded between the feelings and the facts, i.e. “He makes me mad.”
 Our feelings can be caused by a thought or memory that you might not remember.
 Or they are symptoms of depression or anxiety.

-FIX IT: Ask yourself, “Are my feelings directing me in the right direction?”
+Ask yourself, “Are my feelings directing me in the right direction?”

 Pay attention to your feelings and your thoughts.

 Remember a thought is also a feeling, “I’m feeling anxious, so something must be wrong.”